miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 A method of encrypting text (cyphertext) in which a cryptographic key and algorithm are applied to each binary digit in a data stream, one bit at a time.

+## Swarm

+Decentralized file storage as part of Ethereum.

 ## Token

 Is a digital identity for something that can be owned.